-General Requirements for Contracts of £30,000 or Over
+28.4 General Requirements for Contracts of £30,000 or Over

-28.4 All contracts with an estimated value of £30,000 or over must be received, opened and recorded in accordance with the requirements in Appendix 7.
+All contracts with an estimated value of £30,000 or over must be received, opened and recorded in accordance with the requirements in Appendix 6.

-E. Tenders
+29. Electronic Tenders

-29. Tenders may be received electronically when the Tender documents have been issued through the Council's e-Tendering system or an alternative system approved by the Head of Procurement.
+Tenders should, wherever possible, be issued and received electronically through the Councils e-tendering system or alternative system approved by the Head of Procurement.
+The procurement unit should be contacted for advice.